Listen to this:

 There are a few changes in the calculation part when calculating ROE under the two approaches.
 Let us understand the difference in calculation.
-Basically in the DuPont analysis, the three components discussed above are taken into account for calculation.
+Basically in the this analysis, the three components discussed above are taken into account for calculation.

 The simple ROE helps in the understanding the return generated by the company on its equity.
 But the reasons behind that (whether good or bad) is understood by the DuPont analysis.

 In simple ROE, we calculate